 Approximately one in every 10 Utahns is 65 years and older.
 These approximately 350,000 Utahns possess a rich heritage of experience, training, insight, and grace.
-In Utah, we honor our seniors.
+In Utah, we honor our older adults.

-In too many instances, ageist rhetoric around the country has offended and hurt America's seniors who bear the brunt of this awful virus.
+In too many instances, ageist rhetoric around the country has offended and hurt America's older adults who bear the brunt of this awful virus.
 Let's not ever let this happen in Utah.
-The Economic Response Task Force encourages Utahns to care for our seniors by taking three actions:
+The Economic Response Task Force encourages Utahns to care for our older adults by taking three actions: